TinyTinni/ValveFileVDF/Readme.md

 This file provides several functions and data-structures which are in the namespace `tyti::vdf`.

-All functions and data structures suppoers wide characters.
+All functions and data structures supports wide characters.
 The wide character data structure is indicated by the commonly known `w`-prefix.
 Functions are templates and don't need a prefix.